panther-labs/panther/docs/gitbook/destinations/README.md

 # Overview

 Destinations are used to notify your team about suspicious activity or vulnerable cloud infrastructure.
 When a policy fails on a resource or a rule triggers on an event, an alert is generated and sent to the configured destination.

 Alerts are routed based on severity.
 For example, if a Rule is configured with a `Critical` severity, it will dispatch alerts to the  destinations configured to handle `Critical` alerts.

-A single alert will also dispatch to multiple destinations simultaneously, such as creating a Jira ticket, sending an email, and paging the on-call.
+A single alert can dispatch to multiple destinations simultaneously, such as creating a Jira ticket, sending an email, and paging the on-call.

-Supported destinations:
+## Supported Destinations

 |         Name         | Homepage                                                                               |
 | :----------------------: | ----------------------------------------------------------------------------------------- |